montequercus/MBT-sim/README.md

 Before running the Python script (again), ensure that the installation folder does not exist yet.
 On Windows, it is placed in the Home folder.
 Its path would be 'C:/Users/<user>/graphwalker'.

-After installation, the file 'gw.bat' must be added to the `PATH` variable, in order for AltWalker to function.
+After installation, the file 'gw.bat' or 'gw.sh' must be added to the `PATH` variable in order for AltWalker to function.
 This can be done manually.
 This file will be located in the aforementioned 'graphwalker' folder.

 ### GraphWalker Studio
 GraphWalker Studio can be optionally installed to visualize the abstract models (.json files) that AltWalker uses.
 The Java .jar file can be downloaded from the [GraphWalker site](https://graphwalker.github.io/).